Fast. Simple. Secure.

 Liquid values represent your piece’s current pre-owned condition when you’re looking to sell a diamond.
 These values reflect what a diamond expert is willing to pay immediately for your jewelry.
 These values are based on the demand for this item on the secondary market and the actual value of the materials used.
 In most cases, original labor costs and retail markup are not factored into a liquid value appraisal.
 These values vary greatly depending on the accuracy of the evaluation, the financial position of the prospective buyer, their area of expertise, and the distribution channels they have access to.

 When you’re looking to sell a diamond, it’s often natural to consider the value of a ring’s setting, in addition to the diamond itself.
 However, most people want the experience of selecting or designing their own engagement ring.
 This means that there’s not much demand for a used engagement ring setting.
-Many people presume that because a used setting is being sold, that the relationship that the item represented has ended.
+Many people presume that because an engagement ring setting is being sold, the relationship that the item represented has ended.
 This also has led to a decreased demand within the market.

 Consequently, this means that your setting’s values will largely come from the materials that were used in its construction.
 Like other luxury items, the majority of your setting’s initial cost reflected the time, labor, design, and retail markup associated with the formation of this ring.
 Much like how a wedding dress often costs thousands of dollars, yet it only contains a few hundred dollars worth of silk and other materials, the materials used to create the ring make up a small portion of the initial amount paid for the ring.

-Most diamond buyers purchase settings for the value of the materials used to create it.
+Most diamond buyers purchase settings for the value of the materials used to create them.

-The precious metals and diamonds contained within a setting will most likely be disassembled and the materials sold separately.
+The precious metals and diamonds contained within an engagement ring setting will most likely be disassembled and the materials sold separately.